dsellers1/home-assistant/concepts.md

 > Don't forget that Home Assistant stores states and attributes as strings so values would need to be converted to floats before being able to perform the rounding.

 > [!CAUTION]
-> Rounding floats can generally be *problematic* given how computers deal with numbers and the method of rounding used.[^4] While outside the scope of this guide, floats may not round "accurately."
+> Rounding floats can generally be *problematic* given how computers work with numbers and the method of rounding used.[^4] While outside the scope of this guide, floats may not round "accurately."
 Just be aware of this possibility.

 ## Working with operators
 Operators are used to assign values, compare values, perform arithmetic operations, and more.
 They can be classified as arthmetic, assignment, comparison, logical, conditional, and type.[^5]